 The Roundhouse has been designed in conjunction with Newcastle University and Arups, using tensile fabric technology for the roof.
 More usually associated with architectural feature roofs this technology would have prohibitive costs for one off projects in agriculture.
 One of the challenges facing the designers was to find ways of reducing the manufacturing and construction costs in order to compensate for the more expensive roof covering.

 By careful engineering the structural steel content was reduced and the building is predominantly constructed from hollow sections steel.
 Galvanizing was a natural choice for corrosion protection of the steel.
-It is all roun toughness was also an important characteristic that lends itself to the design principals of the roundhouse.
+Its all around toughness was also an important characteristic that lends itself to the design principals of the roundhouse.

 To reduce construction time and more importantly reduce health and safety risks the roof was designed to be assembled on the ground.
 Hydraulic rams were developed to climb the central king post and raise the whole roof with stanchions attached whilst eliminating the use of craneage.